 Neighborhood electric vehicles are speed-limited electric battery vehicles.
 In Washington state, NEVs are allowed on roads where the posted speed limit is 35 mph or less.
 For more information view the RCW 46.61.725 page.

-Although we get a large number or requests, we do not install speed bumps, humps, or tables on County roads due to their drawbacks and costs.
+Although we get a large number or requests, we do not install speed bumps, humps, tables or rumble strips on County roads due to their drawbacks and costs.